|

 • Fiber: 3 grams

 One thing I love about this Minnesota wild rice recipe is that it freezes incredibly well!
-That, combined with the fact that it takes a while to make, is why I make a full pound at one time.
-After cooking, set aside what you need for that day’s meal, and then freeze the rest.
+Since wild rice takes so long to cook, that is why I make a full pound at a time and then freeze it in dinner portions.

 To freeze, I like to pack 2 cups of cooked wild rice into a vacuum sealer bag, press the rice into a flat, even layer, then remove the air & seal.
 You can also do this with regular ziplock bags.
 Just make sure you remove as much air as you can to prevent freezer burn.